nikerla/vc-content/pages/blogs/news/2016-04-27-virtocommerce-2-10-release-notes.md

 ---
 # Integration modules moved to separate repository

-All integration modules were moved to the new [vc-modules repository](https://github.com/VirtoCommerce/vc-modules).
+All integration modules were moved to the new <a href="https://github.com/VirtoCommerce/vc-modules" rel="nofollow">vc-modules repository</a>.
 Now the vc-community repository contains only the platform and eCommerce modules.

 # New members extension point.
 (API, Entity framework and UI extension from custom module)